E deanampd@yorku.ca

 BIOGRAPHY

-Dr. Sarah Bay-Cheng is the Dean of the School of the Arts, Media, Performance & Design and Professor of Theatre & Performance Studies.
-Her research focuses on the intersections among theatre, performance, and media including histories of avant-garde theatre and film, social media, and digital technologies in performance.
+With a robust academic background and an extensive research portfolio, Sarah’s expertise lies in the intersections of technology, media, and performance.
+Her work has garnered international recognition in the areas of theatre, performance, and media.
 Her publications include the books Performance and Media: Taxonomies for a Changing Field (2015), Mapping Intermediality in Performance (2010), Poets at Play: An Anthology of Modernist Drama (2010) and Mama Dada: Gertrude Stein’s Avant-Garde Drama (2004) as well as articles, essays, and invited lectures.
-Her current book project considers digital historiography and performance.
 Prior to coming to York, she was a Fulbright Visiting Senior Scholar in Media and Cultural Studies at Utrecht University in the Netherlands (2015) and the founding director of the Technē Institute for the Arts and Emerging Technologies at the University at Buffalo (2012-2015).
-Since 2016, she can be heard as a co-host for On TAP: A Theatre and Performance Studies podcast.
-Bay-Cheng has also worked as a director and dramaturg with particular interest in intermedial collaborations and a fondness for puppetry.
-More information: https://sarahbaycheng.net.
+In 2016, she co-founded the podcast On TAP: A Theatre and Performance Studies podcast, sponsored by the Department of Theatre at York Unviersity.
+Sarah has also worked as a director and dramaturg with particular interest in intermedial collaborations and a fondness for puppetry.
+More information: https://sarahbaycheng.net

 Select Publications